Aaron Mitchell (murderer): Murder

+Trial and appeals

+At his trial, Mitchell pleaded guilty to robbery and denied murder.
+Eye witnesses testified that he had shot and killed Officer Gamble.
+Mitchell testified that he had tried to surrender when the police arrived and that he could not remember what had happened next.
+The jury found him guilty of first-degree murder and sentenced him to death.

+On appeal, his conviction was upheld, but the sentence was overturned on the ground that the judge had misdirected the jury by telling them that they could consider that it is possible for a defendant to be pardoned or paroled.
+The case was remanded for a retrial of the penalty phase, and the jury again sentenced him to death.
+On his second appeal, the sentence was upheld.

+Execution

 Mitchell was the last person to be executed in California before the Supreme Court of California ruled in 1972 that capital punishment was unconstitutional (the Supreme Court of the United States made a similar ruling later that year).
 He was the 194th person to be executed by gassing in California (1937–67), and the only person to be executed in that state during the term of Governor Ronald Reagan (1967–1975).
 Both Reagan and his predecessor had declined clemency.
 Mitchell's case had been heard twice by the US Supreme Court and twice by the California Supreme Court.

+At the time of Mitchell's execution, the death penalty had been on hold for about two years due to shifts in the political climate and growing public opposition.
+However, the new Governor, Ronald Reagan, a conservative Republican, lifted his Democratic predecessor's moratorium,thus resuming executions.
+Still, California managed to carry out only one more execution before the end of the decade.

 Prior to his execution, he was visited by renowned psychiatrist, Holocaust survivor, and author of Man's Search for Meaning, Dr. Viktor Frankl in lieu of last rites.
 Shortly thereafter, Mitchell held an unorthodox press conference during which he declared in a typewritten statement that "I have made my appeal to God and to the Governor.
 This is my last appeal to Man.
 Forgive me, for I knew not."
 The San Francisco Chronicle documented him saying "I don't really expect clemency from the Governor and I sympathize with him.
 He will be under criticism either way, but under much lighter criticism if he fails to act for me."
 He also feared that his own execution may spur "a long new line to the gas chamber."

+When the time of his execution came, Mitchell fought with the guards and had to be dragged to the execution chamber.
 His last words were "I am Jesus Christ!"
 He was 37.

 There were no further executions in California until 1992, when Robert Alton Harris was gassed.
 The gas chamber was ruled unconstitutional in California in 1996.